 In developing a project-specific database that reflects current environmental conditions in the study area, existing data may be utilized to the extent possible.
-Some baseline material, that includes the project area, has been compiled in the Draft Athabasca Land Use Plan, Stage 1 (Athabasca Interim Advisory Panel 2006), which can be viewed and downloaded from the Ministry of Environment's website).
+Some baseline material, that may include the project area, has been compiled in the Draft Athabasca Land Use Plan, Stage I (Athabasca Interim Advisory Panel 2006), which can be viewed and downloaded from the Ministry of Environment's website.
 Other data sources may be obtained by contacting the Ministry of Environment's Boreal Geomatics Section (306-953-2376).
 Existing data will be supplemented with field data as required to predict impacts.
-Such data should be collected using known and accepted methodologies.
-SMHI should ensure that relevant data are collected in a format that can interface with the SKCDC.
-As well as being included in the EIS, these data sets should be forwarded directly to Saskatchewan Ministry of Environment.
-The proponent or consultant should also contact the SKCDC for rare species information.
+Such data shall be collected using known and accepted methodologies.
+SMHI shall ensure that relevant data are collected in a format that can interface with the SKCDC.
+As well as being included in the EIS, these data sets shall be forwarded directly to Saskatchewan Ministry of Environment.
+The proponent or consultant shall also contact the SKCDC for rare species information.

-The data in the EIS should satisfy the following criteria:
+The data in the EIS shall satisfy the following criteria:

-- (i) the baseline data will accurately describe the existing environment that will be potentially affected by the project as proposed; - (ii) the data will provide a sound basis for comparative monitoring; and - (iii) the EIS will be complete, in terms of data availability and presentation, and should concentrate on those issues of major environmental and social importance.
+- (i) the baseline data will accurately describe the existing environment that will be potentially affected by the project as proposed; - (ii) the data will provide a sound basis for comparative monitoring; and - (iii) the EIS will be complete, in terms of data availability and presentation, and shall concentrate on those issues of major environmental and social importance.

-No more data than is necessary should be collected and presented to meet these purposes.
+No more data than are necessary shall be collected and presented to meet these purposes.